 Keep the larger questions from last time still in mind, but consider these as well:

 What kind of hero do we see emerging here?
 Is this different from the hero of the Iliad?
-When you consider heroes — and we will see a lot of them throughout this course, consider in particular:
+Consider in particular:

 The Odyssey surely jumps from one situation to another a great deal.
 In scene-setting, at least, it is quite episodic.
 Is it similarly episodic in terms of its plot, or is that a unified whole?